Women's Participation in Open Source Software: A Survey of the Literature: Research Method

 \subsubsection{Search Protocol and Selection Criteria}

-We designed a study protocol to conduct a systematic mapping of the literature, which includes paper collection (database search, snowballing, and top-authors validation) and filtering.
-The filtering was applied according to the following Inclusion (IC) and Exclusion (EC) criteria.

-\begin{itemize} \item IC1.
-The paper explicitly reports women's degree of participation, characteristics, performed activities, motivations, challenges or barriers faced, or strategies used to attract or retain women as OSS contributors. \end{itemize}
+We selected papers for our study based on the following Inclusion (IC) and Exclusion (EC) criteria.
+See supplemental material\footnote{https://figshare.com/s/6c54861e6829cb65f3cf} for additional details, including how the criteria were applied to each paper.

-\begin{itemize} \item EC1.
-The publication is just an abstract \item EC2.
-The publication is not written in English \item EC3.
-The publication is a copy or an older version of another article already considered \item EC4.
-The publication is not a peer reviewed paper \item EC5.
-The publication is a doctoral/master’s dissertation, research plan, short paper, or report thereof \item EC6.
+\begin{itemize} \item (+) IC1.
+The paper should characterize or be related to women's participation in Free/Open Source Software projects \item (-) EC1.
+The publication is just an abstract \item (-) EC2.
+The publication is not written in English \item (-) EC3.
+The publication is a copy or an older version of another article already considered \item (-) EC4.
+The publication is not a peer reviewed paper \item (-) EC5.
+The publication is a doctoral/master’s dissertation, research plan, short paper, or report \item (-) EC6.
 It was not possible to access the complete work. \end{itemize}